 Ana Maria is a researcher, curator, and professor of modern and contemporary art.
 Since 2019, she has worked at the Pinacoteca de São Paulo, where she currently serves as chief curator.
 She holds a PhD in Theory, History, and Criticism of Art from the University of São Paulo (2018).
 She is the author of the books Flávio de Carvalho (Azougue, 2014) and Arte-veículo: intervenções na mídia de massa brasileira (Circuito e Aplicação, 2015), the latter of which was awarded the Critical Production Stimulus Grant by the Brazilian Ministry of Culture.

-Ana Paula Lopes de Assis
+Ana Paula Lopes

-Ana Paula is currently a curatorial assistant at the Pinacoteca do Estado de São Paulo and a faculty member in the Visual Arts program at Santa Marcelina College (SP).
+Ana Paula is currently a curatorial assistant at the Pinacoteca de São Paulo and a faculty member in the Visual Arts program at Santa Marcelina College (SP).
 Her research focuses on the geopolitical space in curatorial practice, drawing on the work of geographer Milton Santos and the history of exhibitions in Latin America during the 1970s and 1980s.
 She has worked at the White Cube, Mendes Wood DM, and Jaqueline Martins galleries.
 She has published texts in Revista Terremoto (Mexico) and Experiências Negras (a digital publication by Instituto Tomie Ohtake).
 She was the producer of “Paisagens Expandidas,” a solo exhibition by Sandra Mazzini at the Museu Nacional da República (Brasília), coordinated the educational program of the exhibition “Mãe Preta” at Funarte-SP, and served as assistant curator at Instituto Tomie Ohtake.

 biarritzzz